Loading...

 What property issues can slow a VA purchase near Nellis?

-A VA loan is also for a primary residence you intend to occupy, and condos generally need to be in a VA-approved project.
-To keep a PCS timeline intact, favor homes in solid condition and confirm any condo's approval status before you write an offer.
-Our VA appraisal requirements for Nevada guide explains what appraisers look for and how to handle a repair item or a low appraisal.
+A VA loan is also for a primary residence you intend to occupy.
+Condos generally need to be in a VA-approved project.
+To keep a PCS timeline intact, favor homes in solid condition.
+Confirm any condo's approval status before you write an offer.

 How should buyers think about commute and location?